LIKE US ON FACEBOOK!

 Each chef will be given one half-hour to prepare, cook and present the dishes.
 A panel of judges will preside over the competition – one master chef, one celebrity – complemented by the metered response of those watching (and eating) in the restaurant, as well as the “likes,” Tweets and votes on those participating via social media.
 Performances will be judged on both the style of each master, as well as the final product.
 Much like “Iron Chef,” it’s not just about speed and theatrics – it’s also about the food.

-Expert judges may include master chefs like Food Network icons like Anne Burrell of “Secrets of a Restaurant Chef” or Beau MacMillan of “Worst Cooks in America.”* The master chef will meticulously deconstruct each performance and presentation, breaking down the cooking as a television football analyst might review a play from scrimmage, using super slow-motion replays and telestrators, revealing to the audience the true craftsmanship – and flawed execution – often missed in the flame and fury of teppanyaki.
+Expert judges may include master chefs like Food Network icons like Anne Burrell of “Secrets of a Restaurant Chef” or Beau MacMillan of “Worst Cooks in America.”* The series will also feature celebrity judges like Grammy-winning recording artist Sir Mix-a-Lot, who presided over the Seattle Takedown, and master teppanyaki chefs like Segi Vandandorj, who will meticulously deconstruct each performance and presentation, breaking down the cooking as a television football analyst might review a play from scrimmage, using super slow-motion replays and telestrators, revealing to the audience the true craftsmanship – and flawed execution – often missed in the flame and fury of teppanyaki.
 No bad cuts will go unpunished.
 Celebrity judges will come from the world of sports, television and feature film, each uniquely associated with the competition city, all with a passion for food and the art of teppanyaki – and not necessarily unmoved by flame and fury.
-Scoring will be on a 1-10 scale, with the score of a 3rd judge – everyone else in the restaurant – registered on an applause meter.
 The 4th judge will be online.
 Each cooking segment will also be webcast live on the TEPPANYAKI TAKEDOWN website, with links to its Facebook page and Twitter account, giving an opportunity for people all over the world to rate the performances in real-time.
 They won’t be able to taste the food, but they may in fact prove to be the final, tie-breaking vote.
 They’ll also pepper the performances with their crawling comments, which will appear in the broadcast episode.

 Like Dancing With the Stars, TEPPANYAKI TAKEDOWN will feature taped segments tracking Tattoo Mike and the local master as each prepares for the competition – Mike as he acquaints himself with the town and the teppanyaki scene there; his opponent as he prepares for Mike.
 Viewers will see what it takes for these masters to source the best meats, fish and vegetables in each city, to assemble and sharpen their weapons of choice, and to ready themselves both physically and mentally for the taming of the teppan.